LabinatorSolutions/algostorm-docs/source/strategies/SMC Trading Strategy.md

 > **Note 1**: Some expert scalpers do not use a stop loss but instead mark certain invalidation levels.
 When the price action reaches these levels, they close the order manually.
 This approach requires full active management, but it improves your win rate since your order will not be closed by some wicks due to market manipulation.
 Depending on your time schedule and trading style, this technique may or may not be suitable for you.
 It also requires a great level of discipline since you need to take action and accept the loss at such invalidation levels.

-> **Note 2**: Some expert scalpers when they are very confident about their decision and analysis, they also trade without a stop loss while entering in stages similar to how a DCA bot behaves.
+> **Note 2**: Some expert scalpers when they are very confident about their decision and analysis, they trade without a stop loss while entering in stages similar to how a DCA bot behaves.
 Then they close the order in stages as well, at certain key levels.
-This technique is advanced and not recommended for beginners, but it is good to be aware of it since you will reach this level with enough practice and experience.
+Instead of using a stop loss, they tune alarms and limit orders while thoroughly evaluating the position before taking a decision.
+This obviously requires more attention, experience, and work.

 ## When To Take Profit?

-- Calculate the take profit by multiplying the distance of the stop loss from the entry by **1.5** as we are using a risk to reward ratio of **1:1.5**.
+- Calculate the take profit by multiplying the distance of the stop loss from the entry by **1.7** as we are using a risk to reward ratio of **1:1.7**.
 - You can also consider selling your order in stages at certain key levels.
 - For conservative traders, make sure your final take-profit level is not above the VWAP when entering long positions or below the VWAP when entering short positions.
 In other words, the VWAP is your final target.

 ## Extra Pro Tips

 1. For best results, practice the art of **entering** and **exiting** the order **in stages**.
-2. Your position size must not be more than **10%** of your allocated scalping funds.
+2. It is advisable not to risk more than **2%-3%** per trade.
 3. When you are starting out, do not use leverage.
-When you become consistently profitable for at least **6 months** in a row, you can then consider using very low leverage (**x2-x5**).
+When you become consistently profitable for at least **8 months** in a row, you can then consider using very low leverage (**x2-x5**).

 ## Examples